Sharon Osbourne: Public image

-In January 2003, Osbourne and the rest of her family hosted the 30th Annual American Music Awards.
+Sharon Osbourne appeared in season nine of Celebrity Apprentice.
+On 16 May 2010, she was fired during the double elimination round.
+Impressionist Francine Lewis performed an impression of her in the seventh series of Britain's Got Talent.
+2003, Osbourne and the rest of her family hosted the 30th Annual American Music Awards.
 The night was marked with constant "bleeping" due to some of the lewd and raunchy remarks made by both Osbourne and Ozzy.
 Additionally, the night was met with some controversy, as critics panned their hosting and presenter Patricia Heaton walked out midway in disgust.

 In January 2005, she was contracted to feature in a television advertising campaign for UK supermarket chain, Asda and later in 2007, Osbourne became the new face of Galabingo when she was featured in television advertisements promoting the gambling website.
 She has co-hosted one of the Royal Variety Performances with Jonathan Ross.
 Osbourne appeared in Days of Our Lives, It's a Boy Girl Thing.

 On Friday 15 June 2007, Osbourne guest hosted The Friday Night Project with Justin Lee Collins and Alan Carr.
 Osbourne also made a cameo appearance on 23 June 2007 in an episode of the science fiction series Doctor Who.
 The episode "The Sound of Drums" saw her appearing in a spoof party political broadcast, which featured testimonials from British celebrities such as Osbourne and the band McFly showing their support for Mr Saxon to become prime minister.

 On 20 February 2008, Sharon Osbourne co-hosted the 28th edition of the BRIT Awards at Earls Court in London, along with her husband and daughter Kelly.
 During the awards Osbourne caused controversy and sparked complaints by calling Vic Reeves, who was presenting one of the awards, a "piss head" and a "bastard" after he appeared to be drunk, although he claimed that he was having trouble reading the autocue.
 On 22 August 2008, Osbourne took part in the 2008 MediaGuardian Edinburgh International Television Festival in Scotland.
 In 2009 she co-hosted WWE Raw with her husband Ozzy.

 On 1 April 2010, Sharon Osbourne (along with Kelly Osbourne) joined Cyndi Lauper in the launch of her Give a Damn campaign to bring a wider awareness of discrimination of the LGBT community as part of her True Colors Fund.
 The organisation campaigns to urge straight people to stand up with the gay, lesbian, bisexual, and transgender community and stop discrimination.
 Other names included in the campaign are Whoopi Goldberg, Jason Mraz, Elton John, Judith Light, Cynthia Nixon, Kim Kardashian and Clay Aiken.
 Anna Paquin is also part of the campaign and came out as bisexual.
 This news clogged the Give A Damn website.

 Osbourne has a recurring voice role as Mama Hook in the animated television series Jake and the Never Land Pirates, which was broadcast in 2012.

 In 2016, Osbourne appeared in two videos for PETA, explaining why she gave up wearing fur and encouraging others to do the same.